Myndex/SAPC-APCA/README.md

 APCA is a set of contrast assessment methods for predicting perceived contrast between sRGB colors on a computer monitor.
 It has been developed as an assessment method for W3 Silver/WCAG3 accessibility standards relating to content for computer displays and mobile devices.

 ### BASIC FEATURES
-* NEW in v0.98: Incorporates Spatial Frequency & Stimulus Size directly in predictions (i.e. provides direct indication of minimum font size and weight).
+* Incorporates Spatial Frequency & Stimulus Size directly in predictions.
 * Spectral weighting of luminance based on sRGB coefficients.
-* Weighting for normal and reverse polarity (dark text on light background vs light text on dark.)
+   - NEW: displayP3 added, AdobeRGB next.
-* Estimation and weighting of light adaptation for perceptual uniformity in a common "standard observer" model.
+* Separate weighting for normal and reverse polarity (dark text on light background vs light text on dark, aka dark mode.)
-* Considers simultaneous contrast and local adaptation based on a pre-estimation model.
+* Estimation and weighting of light adaptation for perceptual uniformity in a common "standard observer" model (see below).
 * Spatial frequency considerations for font weight as part of calculations and further defined in a lookup table.
+(I.e. values Lc 60 and higher are weighted for fonts less than 24px, values less than Lc60 are weighted for large fonts and non text).
 * Lookup table can be customised for different languages/character sets.

 -----